The Street of Hungarian Flavours/Magyar Ízek Utcája festival offers a taste of local gastronomy for 3 days, 18 – 20. August:

 The festival is also the venue where you can first taste Hungary’s Birthday Cake.
 Each year the guild of Hungarian Confectioners announces a contest to make a special cake from traditional local ingredients.

 A jury then chooses one over 2 rounds and the winner torte is first sliced on the Street of Hungarian Flavours.

-For those who watch their weight or avoid sugar in their diet can have a slice from the Sugar-free Cake named Little Chestnut– only 204 kcal and 14,9 g carbohydrate per slice.
+For those who watch their weight or avoid sugar in their diet can have a slice from the sugar-free Cake named Granny’s Favourite.

 St. Stephen Day’s Bread

 Besides the Nation’s Cake you can also savour the wineers of the St. Stephen’s Day Bread Contest:

 - A white sourdough bread called Várhegyi Deres made by the Kurdy Family Bakery.
 It is a crunchy white wheat bread with a dash of corn and leavened for 12 hours with fesh sourdough.

 - The 2nd bread is a honey apple rye bread with 70% rye flour and 24-h sourdough and seasoned with apple chips and honey.

 - The 3rd you can taste on the festival is a whole sourdough bread made from spelt flour, rye flour and oat flour but the baker also added sunflower seeds, oat flakes and pumpkin seeds.